peterhinch/micropython-async/TUTORIAL.md

 ## 5.3 A complete example: aremote.py

-This may be found in the nec_ir directory.
-This demo provides a complete device driver example: a receiver/decoder for an infra red remote controller.
-It runs on the Pyboard and ESP8266 and assumes a remote running the NEC protocol such as [this one](https://www.adafruit.com/products/389).
-Use a chip such as [this](https://www.adafruit.com/products/157).
-If using the Pyboard connect it to pin X3.
-On the ESP use pin 13.
+This may be found in the ``nec_ir`` directory.
+Its use is documented [here](./nec_ir/README.md).
+The demo provides a complete device driver example: a receiver/decoder for an infra red remote controller.
+The following notes are salient points regarding its asyncio usage.

 A pin interrupt records the time of a state change (in us) and sets an event, passing the time when the first state change occurred.
 A coro waits on the event, yields for the duration of a data burst, then decodes the stored data before calling a user-specified callback.

-The algorithm promotes interrupt handler speed over RAM use: the 276 bytes used for the data array may be reduced to 69 bytes by computing and saving deltas in the interrupt service routine.
+Passing the time to the ``Event`` instance enables the coro to compensate for any asyncio latency when setting its delay period.

 ######[Jump to Contents](./TUTORIAL.md#contents)